"Would you tell me, please, which way I ought to go from here?"

 "--so long as I get SOMEWHERE," Alice added as an explanation.

-All coaching, including self-coaching, takes place within a context defined by our personal values and our vision for ourselves.
-If self-coaching is a plan--a sequence of steps to help us effect positive change in our lives--then our values and our vision are the Big Picture--a source of meaning and purpose, and the underlying rationale for the changes we seek to make.
+In The Art of Self-Coaching, the course that I launched and continue to teach at Stanford, I define self-coaching simply as "the process of guiding our own growth and development."
+[1] But it's important to recognize that for each of us this work takes places within a unique context defined by our personal values and our vision for ourselves.
+If self-coaching is a set of practices and a sequence of steps through which we intend to effect positive change in our lives, then our values and our vision comprise the Big Picture: a source of meaning and purpose, and the underlying rationale for the changes we seek to make.

 Overview and Timing